omichelsen/ole.michelsen.dk/src/blog/how-to-take-screenshots-with-puppeteer-and-jest.md

 })
 ```

-On the first run the snapshots will be written, and the output will look like this:
+The snapshots will be written on the first run and the output will look like this:

 ```bash
  PASS  ./screenshot.test.js